NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          Note that InfiltrationVolume can be larger than ConditionedBuildingVolume as it can include, e.g., attics or basements with access doors/hatches that are open during the blower door test.
   .. [#] If InfiltrationHeight not provided, it is inferred from other inputs (e.g., conditioned floor area, number of conditioned floors above-grade, above-grade foundation wall height, etc.).
   .. [#] InfiltrationHeight is defined as the vertical distance between the lowest and highest above-grade points within the pressure boundary, per ASHRAE 62.2.
-         It is used along with the ``FloorHeightAboveGrade`` in :ref:`bldg_constr` to calculate the wind speed for the infiltration model.
+         It is used along with the ``UnitHeightAboveGrade`` in :ref:`bldg_constr` to calculate the wind speed for the infiltration model.
   .. [#] If Aext not provided and TypeOfInfiltrationLeakage is "unit total", defaults for single-family attached and apartment units to the ratio of exterior (adjacent to outside) envelope surface area to total (adjacent to outside, other dwelling units, or other MF spaces) envelope surface area, as defined by `ANSI/RESNET/ICC 301-2019 <https://codes.iccsafe.org/content/RESNET3012019P1>`_ and `ASHRAE 62.2-2019 <https://www.techstreet.com/ashrae/standards/ashrae-62-2-2019?product_id=2087691>`_.
          Note that all attached surfaces, even adiabatic surfaces, must be defined in the HPXML file.
          If single-family detached or TypeOfInfiltrationLeakage is "unit exterior only", Aext is 1.